Alternation acyclic tournaments: Preliminaries

 Here the numbers $PS_n^{(k)}$ are the {\em Legendre-Stirling numbers}, see the work of Andrews, Gawronski and Littlejohn~\cite{Andrews-LS}.

 The median Genocchi number $H_{2n-1}$ is known to be an integer multiple of $2^{n-1}$, see \cite{Barsky-Dumont}.
 The numbers $h_n=H_{2n+1}/2^n$ are the {\em normalized median Genocchi numbers}.
+They are listed as sequence A000366 in~\cite{OEIS}.
+The first few values are $h_1=1$, $h_2=2$, $h_3=7$, $h_4=38$, $h_5=295$, $h_6=3098$ and $h_7=42271$.
 Several combinatorial models of these numbers exists, perhaps the most known are the {\em Dellac configurations}~\cite{Dellac}.
-Other models may be found in the works of Bigeni~\cite{Bigeni}, Feigin~\cite{Feigin-deg,Feigin-med} and Han and Zeng~\cite{Han-Zeng}.
+Other models may be found in the works of Bigeni~\cite{Bigeni}, Feigin~\cite{Feigin-deg,Feigin-med}, Han and Zeng~\cite{Han-Zeng}, and Kreweras and Barraud~\cite{Kreweras-Barraud}.
 We will present a new combinatorial model for the normalized median Genocchi numbers in Theorem~\ref{thm:nmGenocchi}.
+Recently Bigeni~\cite{Bigeni-bij} found a highly nontrivial bijection between our model and Feigin's model~\cite{Feigin-deg}.